mcu-tools/mcuboot/docs/design.md

 characteristics:
 * Built to run from flash memory.
 * Built to run from a fixed location (namely, not position-independent).
+* Built to run from RAM (MCUboot loads the images from the flash memory)

 ## [Image format](#image-format)